The local Tb theorem with rough test functions: Introduction

 for any $p,q\in(1,\infty)$, where the different $L^r$ norms are appropriately scaled relative to $\abs{Q}$.
 The question then became whether these testing conditions for the model case also suffice for genuine singular integral operators.
 This was the first of the four open problems on local $Tb$ theorems formulated by Hofmann during his plenary lectures at the International Conference on Harmonic Analysis and P.D.E. in El Escorial, 2008; it was motivated by possible applications to layer potentials and to free boundary theory (see \cite[Section 3.3.1]{Hof:Escorial}).

 Towards the solution of Hofmann's problem, the following developments have taken place.
 First, Hofmann's \cite{Hof:unpubl} positive result concerning the case $b^i_Q\in L^2$, $T_i b^i_Q\in L^{2+\eps}$.
 Next, Auscher and Yang's \cite{AY} elimination of the $\eps>0$ by a reduction to the dyadic case.
 In fact, they settled the result for all `large enough' pairs of exponents $p,q\in(1,\infty)$, namely, subject to the sub-duality condition $1/p+1/q\leq 1$.
 Finally, Auscher and Routin's \cite{AR} work on general pairs $p,q\in(1,\infty)$: they gave a direct proof of the sub-duality theorem just mentioned, and obtained a positive result for general exponents under additional side conditions of `weak boundedness' type (but rather more technical than the usual forms of such assumptions).
-See also \cite{HyMa:localTb,LaVa:continuous,LaVa:perfect} for some related work.
+See also \cite{HyMa:localTb,LaMa:localTb,LaVa:perfect} for some related work in the direction of singular integrals with respect to more general underlying measures.

+In the paper at hand, we solve a buffered version of Hofmann's problem for all exponents $p,q\in(1,\infty)$; namely, we strengthen the last two inclusions in \eqref{eq:Hofmann} to

+--- a condition also present in \cite{AR}, where further assumptions were imposed.
+In the sub-duality case $1/p+1/q\leq 1$, the buffered assumption \eqref{eq:Hofmann2} already follows from the seemingly weaker \eqref{eq:Hofmann} (cf. Remark \ref{rem:bufferRedundant}).
+In a recent work of Martikainen, Mourgoglou and Tolsa \cite{MMT}, the buffering is shown to be redundant in a slightly bigger range of exponents, but their main result for local $Tb$ theorems \cite[Theorem 4.6]{MMT}, while also allowing more general underlying measures, is restricted to antisymmetric kernels, $K(x,y)=-K(y,x)$.
+Our present contribution, while not strictly comparable to \cite{HyMa:localTb,LaMa:localTb,LaVa:perfect,MMT}, is the most general available form of local $Tb$ theorems for general (not necessarily antisymmetric) singular integrals with respect to the underlying Lebesgue measure.